 Canada posts trade surplus of C$2.62 billion in January

-March 8 (Reuters) - Canada posted a trade surplus of C$2.62 billion ($2.04 billion) in January, beating expectations, as imports fell 7.4%, but exports were down marginally, Statistics Canada data showed on Tuesday, while December's deficit was revised downward to C$1.58 billion from C$137 million.
+March 8 (Reuters) - Canada posted a trade surplus of C$2.62 billion in January, as imports fell 7.4% and exports fell 0.2% from December, Statistics Canada said on Tuesday.
+December's trade deficit was revised down to C$1.58 billion from C$137 million.

 Analysts surveyed by Reuters had on average forecast a surplus of C$1.60 billion in January.

-(Reporting by by Julie Gordon in Ottawa and Ismail Shakil in Bengaluru; additional reporting by Fergal Smith in Toronto; Editing by Andrew Heavens and Jonathan Oatis)
+(Reporting by by Julie Gordon in Ottawa and Ismail Shakil in Bengaluru; Editing by Andrew Heavens)

 ((ismail.shakil@tr.com; Tweet @ismail___s;))